mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

 * Inline math (starting with a single dollar sign) doesn't always get converted.
 Starting with two dollar signs does seem to consistently work.
 * For JSAnimations, the "animation bar" doesn't have images on the buttons.
+That seems to have magically fixed itself.
+The FontAwesome thing again?